-If you work in an organisation, the odds are that you’ve recently heard the term cultural transformation.
+If you work in an organization, the odds are that you’ve recently heard the term culture transformation.

-Although it’s a relatively old topic, there still seems to be a lot of confusion about whether it’s just another fleeting trend or a particular strategy that increases performance in organisations.
+Although it’s a relatively old topic, there still seems to be a lot of confusion about whether it’s just another fleeting trend or a particular strategy that increases performance in organizations.

 With that said, we compiled an article that explains the four most fundamental questions about cultural transformation:

-- Why organisations need a business cultural transformation?
+- Why organizations need a business cultural transformation?

 Let’s get started.